steroman/flask-planets/README.md

 ## 📟 Using Planets and Webhooks

-After installing all the necessary, it is time to use the app.
+After installing all the necessary tools, it is time to use the app.
 Here is how.

 ### Set Up the App